steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term
-    Supress the initial update of the ModelView (before the DepthBuffer camera has been applied.)
+    The StandardView keyboard shortcuts change <both> views.

     Switching between Perspective and Orthographic can lead to anomalies in the generated mesh.
         House (Front) is distorted.

         Consider refactoring the camera conversion logic in CameraControls into a CameraHelper method.
             CameraHelper.ChangeProjection

+            Why does Perspective -> Orthographic move the camera position to an extreme?
+                Construct the new camera from the previous camera settings.

     Camera Pan is not preserved.
         Viewer.initializeInputControls